The Sound (band): Legacy

 Many have said that the Sound were not given the recognition they deserved.
 Trouser Press questioned: "It's hard to understand why this London quartet never found commercial success.
 At their best, The Sound's excellent neo-pop bears favourable comparison to the Psychedelic Furs and Echo & the Bunnymen".
 Jack Rabid of The Big Takeover magazine stated: "The Sound?
 Just one of the finest bands of the 1980s."
 Chris Roberts of Uncut magazine wrote, "U2?
 Joy Division?
 Bunnymen?
 They pale in this band's shadow".

 A biography of Adrian Borland, titled Book of (Happy) Memories (compiled by Willemien Spook and Jean-Paul van Mierlo) was published in 2001.
 In the same year, a tribute album titled In Passing – A Tribute to Adrian Borland and the Sound was released.

-A film about the tragic struggle of Adrian Borland, Walking in the Opposite Direction, had its world premiere at the IDFA 2016.
-It was produced by 'fan' Jean-Paul van Mierlo and filmmaker Marc Waltman.
+A film about Adrian Borland, Walking in the Opposite Direction, had its world premiere at the IDFA 2016.
+It was produced by Jean-Paul van Mierlo and filmmaker Marc Waltman.
 The film was screened worldwide in film festivals and released on DVD in 2021.
 The film is also available for rent or purchase on Vimeo.

+A biography of Borland, Destiny Stopped Screaming: The Life and Times of Adrian Borland, written by Simon Heavisides, was released in April 2024.